petervitale910/eds240-nri-acs-viz/README.md

-# Homework 2: National Risk index in the United States
+# Homework 2 & 3: National Risk index in the United States & ACS in California

-This repository contains the analysis of National Risk Index (NRI) in the United States, with a visualization highlighting california compared to other states.
+This repository contains the analysis of National Risk Index (NRI) in the United States.
+The NRI_VIZ analysis compares the composite NRI scores of US States.
+The NRI_ACS_viz examines the NRI of counties in California in relation to the racial and ethnic groups in those counties.

 Find the full assignment description on the [course website](https://eds-240-data-viz.github.io/course-materials/assignments/HW2.html)